Tamunokuro/Schema-Reader-Data2Bots/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 Schema Reader <a name="about-project"></a>
 > This is my attempt in solving the Schema Reader [problem](./PROBLEM.md).
-This project reads the schema provided in the data directory and dumps the translated data into the schema directory.
+This project reads the schema provided in the data directory and dumps the translated data into the schema directory. <br>
-P.S The data type OBJECT was not specified in the problem given, I added it to represent JSON schema when the value is a JSON object
+**P.S The data type OBJECT was not specified in the problem given, I added it to represent JSON schema when the value is a JSON object**

 ## 🛠 Built With <a name="built-with"></a>